diodoliz/RPIwiki/content-scripts.md

 #Run as amdinistrator
 if (!([Security.Principal.WindowsPrincipal][Security.Principal.WindowsIdentity]::GetCurrent()).IsInRole([Security.Principal.WindowsBuiltInRole] "Administrator")) { Start-Process powershell.exe "-NoProfile -ExecutionPolicy Bypass -File `"$PSCommandPath`"" -Verb RunAs; exit }

+#NOTE: YOU HAVE TO MANUALLY GRANT "LOG ON AS A SERVICE" ROLE TO THE ACCOUNT.
+Local Secutiry Policy -> Local Policies -> User Rights Assignment -> Log On as a service

 #Change Username and password
 $username = "<DOMAIN>\<USER>"
 $password = "<PASSWORD>"